makesmatheasy/makesmatheasy/README.md

     - Conversion from Roman to Arabic and vice versa
     - Expanding the Arabic numbers **(eg. '2423' to '2000+400+20+3')**
     - Expanding the Roman numbers **(eg. 'CIV' to 'C+IV')**
 - Graphs & Shapes

   - Plot Graph
     - Plots a Graph of entered Equation having single variable 'x'
+  - Plot Bar Graph
+    - Plots a Bar Graph along x and y axis by taking input from the user
   - Plot Angle
   - SSS Triangle's Angle Calculator
   - Straight Line Formulas